KCaldeira/chopin_voting/README.md

 4. Bottom-elimination winner with complete elimination order
 5. First Past The Post scores (fractional method)
 6. Judge top-score patterns with statistical summaries
-7. Detailed per-judge FPTP contributions for specified candidate (optional)
+7. Detailed per-judge FPTP contributions for each candidate (when `candidates_to_inspect` is specified)
 8. Summary table across all stages
+9. Report generation confirmation with file paths

 ## Dependencies